Alfonzo-KB/sku-on-checkout/README.md

 # sku-on-checkout
-a wordpress plugin that adds product skus to the cart and checkout pages.
+A wordpress plugin that simply adds product skus to the cart and checkout pages.

+Feel free to add this to your site, no credit necessary.